Michaelizm/dotfiles/README.md

   vnoremap > >gv
   ```

-  * `'nnoremap'` - effective in normal mode and not recursive
+  * `'nnoremap'` - effective in normal-mode and not recursive

   ```vim
   " Wrapped lines goes down/up to next row, rather than next line in file.